 3. Enterprise Application

-An application that is allocated in nature, for example, banking applications, and so on is called undertaking application.
-It has advantages of abnormal state security, load adjusting, and grouping.
+An application that is allocated in nature, for example, banking applications and so on, is called undertaking application.
+It has the advantages of abnormal state security, load adjusting, and grouping.
 In Java, EJB is utilized for making enterprise applications.

 4. Mobile Application